The Effects and Recovery from Founders Syndrome

 The syndrome can be quite stressful for staff.
 They can lose perspective amidst the continued confusion and anxiety in the workplace.
 If they’ve been in the organization long enough, they, too, become part of the problem.
 Therefore, it’s important for staff to get perspective on the nature and extent of the problem.

-1. Get clear perspective on your concerns by privately writing down what you perceive to be major problems in the organization.
+1. Get a clear perspective on your concerns by privately writing down what you perceive to be major problems in the organization.

 Privately record your concerns.
 In order to minimize your own biases, record only what you have seen with your eyeballs.
 Record only those problems which seem to be persistent and/or which various people have tried to resolve but have been unsuccessful.

 2. Match your recorded list of problems with those listed in the section “Some Troublesome Traits Among Founders.”

 How many of the symptoms match those recorded in your list?
 Consider sharing your list and results with someone whom you trust.
 Do they agree with your approach and results?
 It’s up to you to conclude if the organization has the syndrome or not.
 Whether the organization has the syndrome or not, if there are enough other persistent problems, you may still want to take action.

 3. Assess if you want to stay in the organization and help it recover.
 This requires that you carefully reflect on why you’re in the organization, what you can do to help the organization recover, the likelihood of it recovering, and how well you manage your own stress.